Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadia-pycolor/lesson.md

 The Arcadia style guide defines sets of colors called "color palettes" that should be used in all figures.
 The `arcadia_pycolor` package provides easy access to both individual colors and to pre-defined palettes and gradients.

 Within `arcadia-pycolor`, all of Arcadia's named colors are available as variables.
 For example, you can access and preview the color `aegean` as follows.
-When the cell is evaluated, it will output the name and hex code of the color alongside a swatch showing what the color looks like.
+When the cell is evaluated, it will output the name and hex code of the color alongside a swatch showing what the color looks like:

 ```python
 apc.aegean
 ```

 ![aegean](lesson_files/aegean.png)